May Ranch recovering from destructive fire

-LAMAR — May Ranch in Colorado is known for its beef and its conservation efforts.
-The ranch has been home to a large population of beavers that help provide vital ecosystem services as well as the elusive black rail bird.
+LAMAR, Colo. — May Ranch in Colorado is known for its beef and its conservation efforts.
+The ranch is also home to a large population of beavers that help provide vital ecosystem services, as well as the elusive Black Rail Bird.

 Last fall, 15 highly endangered black-footed ferrets were released onto their property as part of conservation efforts.

-“We have some healthy, vibrant colonies of Prairie dogs, which is necessary for the black-footed ferrets to sustain themselves,” Dallas said.
+“We have some healthy, vibrant colonies of prairie dogs, which is necessary for the black-footed ferrets to sustain themselves,” May said.

 “We have a lot of lush vegetation and it was really a perfect storm.
 The fire began underneath a high voltage transmission line, 70-mile-an-hour winds, we could not do anything,” Dallas said.